cosmocatalano/strava-export/README.txt

 /**********************
 THINGS TO KNOW
-This is designed to run from the command line, and to save your files as GPX or TCX to your home directory.
+This is designed to run from the command line, and will save your files as GPX or TCX to your home (~) directory.
+On OS X, it's the folder that looks like a house.
 Keep in mind that this may take many gigabytes of space if you have a lot of rides.
 Rides will be saved as their strava ID.
-Not descriptive, best solution given the constraints :(
+Not descriptive, but the best solution given the constraints :(

 ON A MAC/LINUX
 (this assumes you have PHP installed)